-The words used in this section have the meanings set forth below:
+The words used in this chapter have the meanings set forth below:

 “Antidrain valve” or “check valve” means a valve located under/in a sprinkler head to hold water in the system to eliminate drainage from the lower elevation sprinkler heads.